Skip to main content

 Wondering how to use public transit in Chicago or how to pay for public transit in Chicago?
 Moovit public transit app can help you navigate your way with public transit easily, and at minimum cost.
 It includes public transit fees, ticket prices, and costs.
 Looking for a map of Chicago public transit lines?
 Moovit public transit app shows all public transit maps in Chicago with all Bus, Train and Chicago 'L' routes and stops on an interactive map.

-Chicago has 3 transit type(s), including: Bus, Train and Chicago 'L', operated by several transit agencies, including CTA 'L', Metra, Northern Indiana Commuter Transportation District, CTA, PACE, Gary Public Transit, Amtrak, River Valley Metro, Valpo Transit, DeKalb Public Transit, FlixBus-us, Greyhound-us, Van Galder (Coach USA), Wisconsin Coach Lines
+Chicago has 3 transit type(s), including: Bus, Train and Chicago 'L', operated by several transit agencies, including CTA 'L', Metra, Northern Indiana Commuter Transportation District, CTA, PACE, O'Hare International Airport Shuttle Bus, Gary Public Transit, Amtrak, River Valley Metro, Valpo Transit, DeKalb Public Transit, FlixBus-us, Greyhound-us, Van Galder (Coach USA) and Wisconsin Coach Lines

 Public transit lines with stations closest to South Loop in Chicago